 - makeup artist

-- make up artist (The make up option is a poor choice for the adjective because it should have a hyphen for being a compound adjective, i.e., a single adjective comprising more than one word.)
+- make up artist ("Make up" is a poor choice for the adjective because it should have a hyphen to mark it as a compound adjective, i.e., a single adjective comprising more than one word.)

 - Anne, please make up the witch for the next scene.